 What are some questions I can ask my doctor about testicular cancer?

 As you cope with cancer, we encourage you to have honest, open talks with your doctor.
-Feel free to ask any question that's on your mind, no matter how small it might seem.
+Ask any question, no matter how small it might seem.
 Here are some questions you might want to ask.
-Be sure to add your own questions as you think of them.
+Be sure to add your own as you think of them.
 Nurses, social workers, and other members of the treatment team may also be able to answer many of your questions.
+You can also find more information about communicating with your health care team in our document Talking With Your Doctor.

 - Would you please write down the exact type of testicular cancer I have?